 Winner of the National YoungArts competition, Clara has appeared as soloist with the Symphony of Westchester, the National Repertory Orchestra, the Württemberg Chamber Orchestra Heilbronn (play-conducting), the New York Concerti Sinfonietta, the Little Orchestra Society, Ensemble 212, and the Juilliard Pre-College Orchestra.
 She has additionally won top prizes at the Adelphi Competition, the Symphony of Westchester Young Artist Competition, Ensemble 212 Young Artist Competition, and the Young Musicians Competition at the Chamber Music Society of Lincoln Center.

 Clara was a Musical Ambassador for the Doublestop Foundation as winner of their Artist in You Competition and was featured on WQXR as part of their Young Musicians Showcase with her brother, Oliver.
 She was a Young Performer at the Music@Menlo Chamber Music Institute for five years and was chosen as one of five young artists featured at the chamber music fellowship program of the Olympic Music Festival.
-She currently serves as concertmaster of the Juilliard Orchestra, including a recent performance with Maestro Gustavo Dudamel at David Geffen Hall, and performs often as part of the Saint Paul Chamber Orchestra, New York Philharmonic, and Orpheus Chamber Orchestra.
+She served as concertmaster of the Juilliard Orchestra, including a recent performance with Maestro Gustavo Dudamel at David Geffen Hall, and performs as part of the Saint Paul Chamber Orchestra, New York Philharmonic, and Orpheus Chamber Orchestra.

 Growing up in a family of professional musicians, Clara’s love for music - chamber music in particular - began from a very early age.